-April - June 2006: Scientific collaborator at Università di Cagliari (Cagliari, Italy).
+April - June 2006: Scientific collaborator at Università di Cagliari (part-time) — Cagliari, Italy.

 Independently created a graphical interface in Python/Tkinter for the EDG software, in the framework of the EGEE-II grid computing project led by INFN.

-February - May 2003: Professor at American University of Paris (Paris, France).
+February - May 2003: Professor at American University of Paris (part-time) — Paris, France.